What is NCS?

 - .... and many more

 During the second stage, your child will be closer to home (within an hour's drive) on a home residential, staying in (for example) university halls of residence or a youth hostel.
 They will have the opportunity to work with local businesses and the local community, and take part in life skills such as planning and budgeting.
-Again, they'll be budgeting for, and preparing meals for themselves and their new friends.
+They'll be budgeting for, and preparing, meals for themselves and their new friends.

-Once home, your child will continue to work in their groups working on community projects (previous examples include working with local food banks, raising money by offering car washing, teas and cakes in the BCFC car park, helping local community centres) and working on local projects they are passionate about.
-This stage culminates in a graduation ceremony where they can share what they have learnt with you and celebrate their successes; they will also receive a certificate signed by David Cameron,vital for their CV.
+Once home, your child will continue to work in their groups working on community projects (previous examples include renovating residential homes, participating in a domestic abuse awareness campaign, working with local food banks, and conservation work) and working on local projects they are passionate about.
+This stage culminates in a graduation ceremony where they can share what they have learnt with you and celebrate their successes; they will also receive a certificate signed by Teresa May, vital for their CV.

 Who will look after my child?